 But remember, even after your debts are cleared, a bankruptcy stays on your record for up to 10 years.
 And if you’ve got any secured debt that you reaffirmed (usually a car) or any debt that wasn’t bankruptable (like those pesky student loans), you want to be sure to take care of those ASAP.

 As you can see, bankruptcy’s no walk in the park, and it could take months or years before you feel any relief.
 And you may even go through the whole filing process and not even qualify for bankruptcy.

 But there are ways to get debt off your back without filing for bankruptcy.
 The first and most important thing you should do is take care of your Four Walls (and in this order): food, utilities, shelter and transportation.
 It’s much easier to fight your way out of debt when you’ve got dinner on the table and gas in the tank.
 Then you want to get intense about upping your income with extra hours or side jobs.
 You’d be surprised how much delivering pizzas can help you each month!

 It’s also time to get rid of your stuff.
 If you don’t sell your things now, you’ll either be forced to sell them in a bankruptcy or you’ll have to reaffirm the debt to keep them.
 Anything that’s not nailed down (and even that’s negotiable) is up for grabs.
 And never underestimate the power of a budget.
 Taking the time to make a plan for your money can save you some serious cash and help you throw more money at your debt.

 If you’re considering filing for bankruptcy, it’s never too late to get help.
-Financial Peace University (FPU) can show you how to take control of your money once and for all.
+Start a free trial of Ramsey+ and take control of your finances today!
+You'll learn how to take control of your money once and for all.
 Take bankruptcy off the table by learning the best ways to budget, pay off debt, save for emergencies, and build wealth for your future.
-FPU has helped nearly 6 million people just like you change their lives for the better.
 If you have to take a credit counseling course, you might as well do one that actually works.